dapetcu21/hat/README.md

 1. Run `npm install`.
 2. Run `webpack`.
-3. Use the project folder as an app within the [Metrological] simulator.
+3. Use the project folder as an app within the [Metrological SDK Simulator][simulator].

 ## How it works